The Teradata ODBC Driver Advanced Options dialog box contains further setting options.

 |Maximum Response Buffer Size||Default = 65536 (64K)

-Enter the value used to try to limit the Teradata response buffer size for SQL requests.
-This value can be adjusted dynamically if Teradata cannot send a result within the limited packet size defined.
+Enter the value used to try to limit the database response buffer size for SQL requests.
+This value can be adjusted dynamically if the database cannot send a result within the limited packet size defined.

 See the “MaxRespSize=” option in Teradata DSN Options.

 Lists the port number to use to access the database.
 Do not change this value unless instructed to do so by your DBA.